Captain Edward William John Manners

 Citations

-Captain Lord John Manners was born on 18 July 1922.
-He is the son of John Henry Montaqu Manners, 9th Duke of Rutland and Kathleen Tennant.
-He married Mary Diana Moore, daughter of Lt.-Col. Lancelot Geoffrey Moore and Rachel Esme Newton, on 12 June 1957.
+Lord John Manners was born on 18 July 1922.1 He was the son of John Henry Montagu Manners, 9th Duke of Rutland and Kathleen Tennant.2,1 He married Mary Diana Moore, daughter of Lt.-Col. Lancelot Geoffrey Moore and Rachel Esme Newton, on 12 June 1957.1 He died in December 2001 at age 79.1

-Children of Captain Lord John Manners and Mary Diana Moore
+Children of Lord John Manners and Mary Diana Moore

 Citations